GerritCodeReview/summit_2017/sessions/gerrit-ci-forever.md

 the logs with the same URL referenced in the Gerrit changes.

 *[Luca Milanesio / Gerrit CI Build Engineer / GerritForge](../speakers.md#lmilanesio)*

+Slides are available on [SlideShare](https://www.slideshare.net/lucamilanesio/how-to-keep-jenkins-logs-forever-without-performance-issues)

+YouTube and transcript are available on [GitEnterprise.me](https://gitenterprise.me/2017/10/24/gerrit-user-summit-jenkins-forever/)